Deqa Yasin: Life

 Prior to her appointment as Minister, she was the Deputy Chair of the Federal Indirect Election Implementation Team (FIET) in Somalia in the 2016 Indirect Election.
-In her capacity as Deputy Chair, she contributed to the increased representation of women in the two houses of the 10th parliament from 14% in 2012 to 25%.
-Before assuming public office in 2016, Deqa worked as the Operations Manager of IIDA Women's Development Organisation., a leading civil society organisation promoting peacebuilding, women’s empowerment, and human rights in Somalia established in 1991.
+In her capacity as deputy chair, she contributed to the increased representation of women in the two houses of the 10th parliament from 14% in 2012 to 25%.
+Before assuming public office in 2016, Deqa worked as the Operations Manager of IIDA Women's Development Organisation., a leading civil society organisation promoting peacebuilding, women's empowerment, and human rights in Somalia established in 1991.
 It was during her work with IIDA that she represented Somali civil society in the New Deal for Somalia.

 It was during H.E.
 Deqa Yasin's tenure, that the MoWHRD conducted a Rapid Assessment of the Status of Children with Disabilities in Somalia, released on 28 September 2020.
 This assessment reviewed the current situation of children with disabilities in the four Somali cities, namely, Mogadishu, Galkayo, Baidoa, and Kismayo.
 The assessment aimed to inform the efforts to strengthen interventions on the rights of children with Disabilities in Somalia.
 In carrying out this Assessment, the MoWHRD sought to understand the key barriers to the participation of children with disabilities in society, including their access to the services they are entitled to enjoy. in October 2020, her Ministry also carried out a rapid assessment of drug and substance abuse among children in street situations in Somalia.

-Significant progress was made in the implementation of the 2016 Universal Periodic Review recommendations.
+Progress was made in the implementation of the 2016 Universal Periodic Review recommendations.
 These include the fulfilment of Somalia's human rights reporting obligations, specifically in the submission of the CRC initial State Party report, and the submission of Somalia's State Party Report on the Convention against Torture (CAT) that was overdue by almost thirty years and the submission of the mid-term review report for the Universal Periodic Review detailing progress in the implementation of the recommendations.
 The State Party reported on the International Covenant on Civil and Political Rights (ICCPR) had been finalized and would be submitted shortly to the UN Human Rights Committee.

-Deqa also led to the development of the Somali Women's Convention in March 2019.